mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

   The order should also be based on level of distinctness.

+  **Covering index:**

+  [redgate: Using Covering Indexes to Improve Query Performance][red-gate-covering-index]

+  A covering index is an index that completely covers the query.
+It contains all the information necessary to resolve the query.

 Be aware:

 - `PRIMARY KEY` constraints do not allow `NULL`, but `UNIQUE` constraints and unique indexes do.